Jonny0201/DataStructure/DataStructure/Vector/Vector.md

 7. Vector(Vector &&);        //Move constructor.
 8. ~Vector();
 ```
-Because of conflict between functions, those constructor has been deleted :
+Because of conflict of functions, those constructor has been deleted :
 >- `template <typename ...ARGS>
      explicit Vector(ARGS &&...) noexcept;`
 >- `explicit Vector(T &&, size_t = 1) noexcept;`
 >- `explicit Vector(T &&) noexcept;`

-  1) Default constructor will make a new Vector that is empty.
+  1) Default constructor will make a new Vector that is empty
-  2) Construct the Vector arguments from `const T &`, the number of element is specified by `size_t`.
+  2) Construct the Vector arguments from `const T &`, the number of element is specified by `size_t`
-  3) Construct the Vector, the number of element that is default initialized is specified by `size_t`.
+  3) Construct the Vector, the number of element that is default initialized is specified by `size_t`
   4) Construct the Vector with a range of elements that provided by a range pointers.
-  5) Construct the Vector with the `std::initializer_list`.
+  5) Construct the Vector with the `std::initializer_list`

 ## Operator
 ```